pharaun13/maleficarum-logger/README.md

 # Change Log
 This is the Maleficarum Logger component.
 It uses monolog as it bases but provides initializers and builders for use in api/proxy/worker projects.

+## Using plugins

+You can pass array of plugins via ```logger.plugins``` configuration option.
+Plugin has to be a callable.
+There will be one argument passed
+- instance of \Monolog\Logger class

+## [3.1.0] - 2021-09-01
+### Added
+- Abilty to plugins via configuration
+- Default context processor plugin
+- Dependency to context tracker package

 ## [3.0.0] - 2018-09-17
 ### Changed
 - Upgraded IoC component to version 3.x